lachlanstephen/lachlanstephen/README.md

 I'm Lachlan Stephen, a current student at [**42 Adelaide**](https://www.42adel.org.au/), and an aspiring **Software Engineer**.
 I've had experience as a **Front End Web Developer** for about 3 years, and am currently freelancing on the side of my studies for a couple of clients.

-- :hammer_and_wrench: Currently working on organising my professional profiles and Philosophers (42 Project)
+- :hammer_and_wrench: I'm currently working on organising my professional profiles and Philosophers (42 Project)

-- :book: Currently learning about multi-threaded programs in C and 3D animations (WebGL, three.js)
+- :book: I'm currently learning about multi-threaded programs in C and 3D animations (WebGL, three.js)

 - :camera: My hobbies and interests include photography, cooking, sports, puzzles and working on my car

-- Ask me about fractals, football, life as a 42Adelaide Student, and anything in-between!
+- Ask me about fractals, CSS tricks, football, life as a 42Adelaide Student, and anything in-between!

 :bulb: Inspired by: [Active Theory](https://activetheory.net/) <img src="./assets/img/at-icon.png" width="16px" align="center">
 - They make awe-inspiring designs come to life with code, and test the boundary for what's possible.
 Check out their website and portfolio, you won't be disappointed.